runcitadel/sdk/README.md

 The Citadel SDK allows you to easily interact with a Citadel node on the local network in your app.
 It can power your app, but will also be used in the new Citadel dashboard and mobile app.

-**This is a very early proof of concept, please do not use it in production yet.**

 ### Note about ES Modules

 This package uses ES Modules.
 It can only be imported in projects using ESM.
 Trying to `require()` it will fail.